mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+February 18, 2020
+- Inherit the DISPLAY environment variable from the host (e.g., VM) instead of assuming :0

 February 14, 2020
 - Add Ghidra software reverse engineering introduction exercise.